plumvillage/newsletter/src/2024/en/articles/br-duc-hien--a-spiritual-family-without-borders.md

 author: Brother Chân Trời Đức Hiền
 ---

-**The following are excerpts from a diary written during the six-week Latin America tour in the spring of 2023, with five other monastic brothers and sisters from Plum Village.**
+<p class="editors-preface">The following are excerpts from a diary written during the six-week Latin America tour in the spring of 2023, with five other monastic brothers and sisters from Plum Village.</p>

 ## Province of Santa Catarina, Brazil